dotnet-foundation/wg-outreach/proposals.md

 - Size of Comittee Requested (how many people do you need to get this off the ground)
 - Which Goal and Priority is this project aligned with
 - How will we know this project has been successful?

+## What is the Proposal Approval Process?

+Proposals will be reviewed on a first-come, first-served basis.
+Each Proposal will be reviewed in several steps:

+1. **Initial Response**: Within seven-days of submission, one of the committee members will respond the Issue created with a short reponse of when we will move to the second part of the approval.
+The committee member who responds shall be responsible for getting the proposal added to the next monthly Outreach Committee meeting.
+2. **Committee Meeting**: During the next monthly Outreach Committee meeting, a discussion will be had if the proposal has merit and is within the budget of the Outreach committee.
+This step usually will result in one of four possible results:
+   a.
+Approved.
+   b.
+Declined.
+   c.
+Need more information (Proposal owner may be asked to attend the Outreach Committee to discuss the proposal).
+   d.
+Need to bring the proposal to the .NET Foundation Board meeting (usually required if needed more than Outreach has for budget).
+3. **Board Meeting**: As is necessary, we will bring proposals to the .NET Foundation Board of Directors to get approval to use additional budget if possible.

+## What Kinds of Proposals are We Looking For?

+We are looking for proposals large and small that help us reach communities of all different types.
+We are interested in proposals that help expose developers to .NET around the world.

+> Work in Progress (WIP><br/>
+> Version: 1.0 (Draft)<br/>
+> Last Updated: 04/05/2021